-I’m interviewing a very special guest, an enlightened yogi called Shivarudra Balayogi, henceforth referred to as Babaji.
+I’m interviewing a very special guest, an enlightened yogi called Shivarudra Balayogi (official site), henceforth referred to as Babaji.
 This is a podcast about the spiritual path of devotion and meditation, the traditional guru-disciple relationship, and the intense spiritual practice called Tapas, that culminates in complete and permanent Liberation.

 As you know, the LiveAndDare blog is about meditation, personal growth, and non-sectarian spirituality.
 This specific podcast episode is focused on spiritual life and spiritual awakening, from a very traditional point of view.
 If you are highly skeptical, or only interested in meditation only for stress relief and health purposes, this episode won’t speak to you much.
 You can refer to our other episodes for that.

 But if you are seeking enlightenment, spiritual awakening, then this is a gem.
 In the past 16 years in my journey, I have met several spiritual figures – teachers, masters, monks, yogis -, but only two of them I feel in my heart are fully enlightened, or Self-Realised.
 Babaji is one of them.
 I recorded this after the first day of retreat in Perth, Australia, in October 2015.

 Here is a video of him to give you a better taste:

 I couldn’t keep this episode to the regular 40min, because there was a lot of interesting experiences and concepts covered, so I did less editing than usual.
 Also, this recording happened in an open room, with not the best audio conditions, so the quality will be not as clear as you are used to, and some background noise will be there.
 But the message still shines through powerfully.